normanjoyner/node-bartleby/README.md

 node application

 ###Retrieving required dependencies
-Please follow the [node-bartleby-client](https://github.com/normanjoyner/node-bartleby-client) README to configure your application to talk to the Bartleby server
+Please follow the [node-bartleby client](https://github.com/normanjoyner/node-bartleby/blob/client) README to configure your application to talk to the Bartleby server